 The third building is home to several guest rooms, a cosy living room – with sofas, a fireplace and lots of travel magazines –, the breakfast room, and the kitchen.

-Apart from the owners and a couple with a small child staying in the house, we also met some other guests – a sleepy cat, a dog and four cute month-old puppies.
+Apart from the owners and a couple with a small child staying in the house, I also met some other guests – a sleepy cat, a dog and four cute month-old puppies.

 El Cabezo is perfect for one of those middle-of-nowhere quiet stays, which is exactly why we booked it.
 It’s located just off the road EX-205, which crosses northern Extremadura from east (Hervas) to west (into Portugal).
 There are several towns within a 10-km radius from the property: Valverde del Fresno, Eljas, San Martín de Trevejo, Villamiel.
 This makes it a good starting point for exploring the area, sightseeing, swimming in natural pools (in summer) and walking (not in summer).

-What we paid: €162.44 for a two-night stay for two people (breakfast included)
+What I paid: €162.44 for a two-night stay for two people (breakfast included)

 Address: carretera EX-205, km.
 23.1